open2b/scriggo-site/site/templates/specification.md

 ### Extended logical operators

-Extended logical operators applies to any value and yield an untyped boolean value or an untyped boolean constant if both the operands are constants.
+Extended logical operators apply to any value and yields an untyped boolean value or an untyped boolean constant if both the operands are constants.
 The right operand is evaluated conditionally.

 ```
 and    conditional AND    p and q  is  "if p is truthful then q is truthful else false"